 - Set things to automatic whenever possible: set your bills to autopay electronically, have your vitamins or other household items sent to you on a schedule, etc.

 Full disclosure: I’m currently doing 8 of these.
 We’re in this together, right?
-If you’re staying sharp this summer, share as much with me as possible about how you’re doing it.
-And if you liked this post, check out my self care tips for moms too!
+If you’re staying sharp, you’ve gotta share as much as possible about how you’re doing it.